A cult within a cult: Operation Underground Railroad, the Mormon church, and me

 For Meg, it meant booking a flight.

-Meg may have left OUR, but to my knowledge, she has not left Mormonism.
-(This is an educated guess based off her writing and public persona.
+Meg may have left OUR, but to my knowledge, she has not entirely left Mormonism.
+(This is a guess based off her current writings and public persona.
 I could be wrong.)

 I’ve seen Meg call out hypocrisy in Mormonism.
 She’s not afraid to do that, but only to a point.
 In her writing, I’ve noticed the buck often stops at a poetic metaphor yearning for change.
 Hypocrisy is one thing.
 I want her to reckon with complicity.